faris404/faris404/README.md

 <img align="right" src="coding.gif" width="35%" >

-- 🔭 I’m currently working at xanthon e-solutions
+- 🧑‍💻 Current Role: Data Engineer
-- 🌱 I’m currently learning fastapi and new python stuff
+- 🌱 Learning: PySpark, Rust, and exploring new Python advancements
-- 👯 I’m looking to collaborate on open source project
+- 👯 Looking to Collaborate On: Open-source projects related to data engineering and new technologies
-- 💬 Ask me about python, javascript, mysql and chess :joy:
+- 💬 Ask Me About: Python, JavaScript, MySQL, and chess 🧩
-- ⚡ Fun fact: Coding Coffee Chess
+- 😜 Fun Fact: Coding, Coffee, and Chess – my favorite trio!